colin-skinner/VastTest/README.md

 ## Future Plan
-As I neared about 4 total hours on the project, I realized that a lot of the rest of the implementation (in addition to finishing tests) would be logging and reporting all the statistics, which falls more into data science or analysis (like with GNC sims).
+I realized that a lot of the rest of the implementation (in addition to finishing tests) would be logging and reporting all the statistics, which falls more into data science or analysis (like with GNC sims).
 It would take a lot more time to fully implement all my ideas (something I may do after I submit this because this is a really fun project).
 I had many more ideas for statistics that I included below but have not implemented all of them yet due to time constraints.

 In general, I had more time, I would include more stats that track distributions rather than single numbers (i.e. maximum wait time).